kestra-io/docs/content/docs/11.configuration-guide/server.md

       password: kestra
 ```

-HTTP Basic Authentication is disabled by default - you can enable it in your Kestra configuration as shown above.
-If you
-need more fine-grained control over user and access management, the Enterprise Edition provides additional
-authentication mechanisms including features such as SSO and RBAC.
+HTTP Basic Authentication is disabled by default - you can enable it in your Kestra configuration, as shown above.
+If you need more fine-grained control over user and access management, the Enterprise Edition provides additional authentication mechanisms, including features such as SSO and RBAC.
 For more details, see
 the [Authentication page](../05.enterprise/authentication.md).

 ## Delete configuration files